Top Tips For When You’re Feeling A Bit Lost

 • Try not to misinterpret.
 Check what you think you heard.
 Could it have been meant differently to how you heard it?
 Or read it, if a message or email – those can be so easy to get wrong!

 • Try meditating.
 I’m not as disciplined as I’d like to be when it comes to meditation but I’ve found it very useful for getting me back in the moment and grounding myself.
 Even five minutes a day is worth doing.
-There are many apps you can use such as Headspace (paid after the first 10 days) and Insight Timer (free).
+There are many apps you can use such as Headspace (paid subscription after the first 10 days) and Insight Timer (free).
+Buddify, also paid, but just the single payment, is also a good one.

 • Start a gratitude journal.
 Again I don’t do this very regularly but when I do, it makes a big difference to how I feel.
 Taking some time each day to think about what we are grateful for is another good way of grounding ourselves.
 It could be as simple as, “I’m grateful I woke up again this morning!”
 Or “I’m grateful to have orange juice for breakfast!”
 Just keep it simple.
 But it helps to reframe our experience of life.